navis-org/fafbseg-py/docs/source/tutorials/autocomplete.rst

 Now get everything that overlaps with this neuron in ``autoseg``.
-See :func:`fafbseg.find_autoseg_fragments` on how to fine tune this step.
+See :func:`fafbseg.google.find_autoseg_fragments` on how to fine tune this step.

 .. code-block:: python